Skip to content

 Risk Solver

-@RISK — @RISK is a risk analysis add-in for Microsoft Excel that uses Monte Carlo simulation to show possible outcomes in forecasts and predictions.
-It allows users to define uncertainty in their spreadsheet
+@RISK: @RISK is a risk analysis add-in for Microsoft Excel that uses Monte Carlo simulation to show possible outcomes in forecasts and predictions.
+It allows users to define uncertainty in their spreadsheet models to gain better insights into risks.

-Risk Solver — Risk Solver is an Excel add-in developed by Frontline Systems that allows users to build risk analysis models and run simulations within Excel.
-It helps analyze the impact of uncertainty and risk in s
+Risk Solver: Risk Solver is an Excel add-in developed by Frontline Systems that allows users to build risk analysis models and run simulations within Excel.
+It helps analyze the impact of uncertainty and risk in spreadsheet models.

 Feature @RISK Risk Solver